 This one by Sea to Summit is super tiny and fairly inexpensive and will help you to have a better nights sleep in the great outdoors.

 If you want to pack super light you can ditch the tent and sleep in a hammock instead.
-There are plenty of trees in most campsites for stringing up a hammock.
+There are plenty of trees around the Havasu Falls campground for stringing up a hammock.

-There are no lights around camp at night so unless you want to go to sleep as soon as the sun goes down, you’ll need some light.
-A headlamp will help you find the bathrooms at night (we like Petzel headlamps).
+There are no lights around the Havasu Falls campground at night so unless you want to go to sleep as soon as the sun goes down, you’ll need some light.
+Be sure to pack a headlamp so you can find the bathrooms at night (we like Petzel headlamps).

 Luci lights are awesome lightweight inflatable lanterns to add to your packing list.
 Hang a couple around your camp to provide light while you’re cooking and eating.
 Then move them into your tent if you want to read a bit before going to sleep.
 Plus they are solar powered so you can just set them outside to recharge the next day.
 But don’t forget spare batteries for your headlamp, just in case.